EMA is a weekly award of £30 which is paid fortnightly to students who meet the eligibility criteria below.

 Backdated EMA Payments

-For academic year 20/21, students who submit their EMA Application Form to the Student Loans Company before 3 December 2020 will have their weekly allowance payments backdated to the beginning of term, whilst those who submit their application after 3 December will have their payments backdated to the date that it was received by the Student Loans Company.
+For academic year 2023/24, eligible students who submit their EMA Application Form to the Student Loans Company before 30 September 2023 will have their weekly allowance payments backdated to the beginning of term, whilst those who submit their application after 30 September will have their payments backdated to the date that it was received by the Student Loans Company.

-Eligible returning students may also receive backdated EMA payments to the beginning of term if their EMA Learning Agreement is signed/agreed by 3 December 2020.
-If an eligible returning student signs their EMA Learning Agreement after 3 December they will only be eligible for backdated EMA payments to the signed date confirmed to the Student Loans Company by their Learning Centre.
+Similarly, eligible returning students in academic year 2023/24 may also receive backdated EMA payments to the beginning of term if their EMA Learning Agreement is signed/agreed by 30 September 2023.
+If an eligible returning student signs their EMA Learning Agreement after 30 September they will be eligible for backdated EMA payments to the signed date confirmed to the Student Loans Company by their Learning Centre.

-If you have any queries about EMA or this Information Notice, please contact the EMA Customer Services Team at firstname.lastname@example.org.
+If you have any queries about EMA, please contact the EMA Customer Services Team.